glouppe/info8002-large-scale-data-systems/lecture3.md

     - No correct node delivers the message
     - Failed nodes deliver the message
 - Is this OK?
+    - A process that delivers a message and later crashes may bring the application into a inconsistent state.
-- **Uniform** reliable broadcast ensures that if a message is delivered (by a correct *or faulty* process), then all correct processes deliver.
+- **Uniform** reliable broadcast ensures that if a message is delivered, by a correct *or a faulty* process, then all correct processes deliver.

-???

-R: improve the motivation.

 ---